-- The administration must approve in writing any guests staying on campus. - The student or member of the faculty or staff making the request is responsible for all payments for the guest room fees.
-The guest room fees should be transferred in advance to the ITI account AT63 3204 5000 0041 4078 in order to confirm the stay.
+- The student or member of the faculty or staff making the reservation is responsible for all payments for the guest room fees.
+The guest room fees should be paid in advance to the Facilities Manager (Emil Vasvari) in order to confirm the stay.
 This person is also responsible for any damages or loss of transponder keys - To avoid last minute stress, requests for a guest room must be made at least three days before checkin.
-Last minute requests, if approved, will be charged an additional €10 for their stay.